GeminiLab/enumerable/enumerable_derive/IMPL_DETAIL.md

 pub struct ExampleGenericEnumerator<
     A: Enumerable + Hash,
     B: Enumerable<Enumerator: ExactSizeIterator>,
-    C: Hash + Copy, // <-- default removed here
+    C: Hash + Copy, // ⬅️ default removed here
 > where
-    // ⬇️ where clauses copied from the struct A::Enumerator: ExactSizeIterator,
+    // ⬇️ where clause copied from the struct A::Enumerator: ExactSizeIterator,
     B: PartialOrd + PartialEq,
-    // ⬇️ where clauses for all types in the struct
+    // ⬇️ where clause for all types in the struct
     A: Enumerable,
     bool: Enumerable,
     Result<B, C>: Enumerable,